Coconut3600/BB-Zero/_Technical_data.md

-### MCTS Expansion Strategy
+### MCTS Architecture Summary

-BB‑Zero uses a lightweight MCTS expansion model designed for stable and efficient search.
+BB‑Zero uses a lightweight MCTS architecture optimized for speed and stable learning.
-The engine performs full expansion only at the root node, where priors, value estimates, and visit statistics are maintained.
+The search performs full expansion only at the root node: the root children receive neural‑network priors, value estimates, Dirichlet noise, and complete MCTS statistics (W, N, Q).
+This is the only part of the tree that is stored and updated across all simulations.

-During the descent phase, deeper nodes are generated temporarily to guide the simulation, but they are not stored or expanded into a persistent tree structure.
+During the descent phase, deeper nodes are generated temporarily to continue the simulation, but they are not stored or expanded into a persistent tree.
+These nodes receive uniform priors and are discarded after each simulation.
+The neural network is evaluated only at the root and at the final leaf of each rollout, which keeps the search fast and predictable.
-This approach reduces branching factor, keeps simulations fast, and maintains consistent behavior across training cycles.

-The search could be implemented using a deeper expansion model, but the current strategy is intentionally optimized for speed, stability, and predictable learning dynamics.
+Other MCTS designs expand and store nodes at every depth, evaluating the neural network whenever a new leaf is reached and growing a full search tree.
+BB‑Zero intentionally uses a shallower expansion model to reduce branching factor, minimize network evaluations, and maintain efficient performance with its 14 MB residual network.

 ## January 20, 2026 — Small‑Brain Testing